Table of Contents

 export CLAUDE_CODE_ENABLE_AWAY_SUMMARY=1

-Then resume a session with claude in the same directory.
+Resume with claude in the same directory.
 The recap fires before you type your first prompt.

 1-hour prompt caching